allegroai/clearml-docs/docs/clearml_agent.md

 ```bash
 clearml-agent daemon --detached --queue high_q low_q --gpus 0
 ```
-This ensures the agent first tries to pull a Task from the `hiqh_q` queue, and only if it is empty, the agent will try to pull from the `low_q` queue.
+This ensures the agent first tries to pull a Task from the `high_q` queue, and only if it is empty, the agent will try to pull from the `low_q` queue.

 To make sure an agent pulls from all queues equally, add the `--order-fairness` flag.